 The City is encouraging businesses and organizations to submit event proposals that deliver vibrant events that engage the community and enhance the quality of life for its residents and community at large.

 This program is designed to be flexible in that it allows individuals, nonprofits, and businesses to apply, and is open to City owned locations or business locations.
-The program is intended to provide funding for a variety of events and cultural arts programs with the city matching up to 50 percent of allowable costs.
+The program is intended to provide funding for a variety of events and cultural arts programs with the city matching up to 25% of allowable costs.

 The Grant Process

 Applicants will complete and submit the four documents for the event grant application: Event Grant Application, Event Budget, IRS W-9 and City New Vendor Form.
 Send the complete forms to